ericpante/bioinfo/3_RADseq_exercises.md

 4. add an ànalysis`subdirectory
 5. place your scripts at the root of your project directory, called ìpyrad`

-Let's get the data.
-These come from the Eaton & Ree (2013) single-end RAD data set.

-Deren A. R. Eaton, Richard H. Ree, Inferring Phylogeny and Introgression using RADseq Data: An Example from Flowering Plants (Pedicularis: Orobanchaceae), Systematic Biology, Volume 62, Issue 5, September 2013, Pages 689–706, https://doi.org/10.1093/sysbio/syt032

-This link gives the background ; please have a look at the paper. https://ipyrad.readthedocs.io/en/master/API-assembly/cookbook-empirical-API-1-pedicularis.html.
-You can get the data from SRA, as seen in another exercise.
-Here is the link : https://www.ncbi.nlm.nih.gov/sra.
+Let's get the data from SRA using their toolkit.
+Here is the SRA link : https://www.ncbi.nlm.nih.gov/sra.
 Here is the accession number : SRP021469.
-Get the `SRR_Acc_List.txt`
+Get the `SRR_Acc_List.txt` to use with the toolkit

 We will use the SRA tool kit.
 Here is the HowTos: https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump and https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump